 Good Prana, the higher Vata component, is necessary to activate Ojas, which as a watery factor requires to be circulated properly.
 Similarly, good Ojas is necessary to sustain Prana, as Ojas can hold a deeper level of vital force, our second wind as it were.
 Ojas supporting the lungs and heart helps us with deeper pranayama practices and kumbhaka.
 Without proper Ojas to hold it, strong pranayama practices can disturb the nervous system.
 Ojas sustains all deeper meditation practices as it upholds both the physical and subtle body.

 Ojas and Immunity today

-Disturbed electrical energies from the environment overall deplete Ojas, just as they deplete immunity and increase stress.
-This means that most of us, particularly with high tech urban lifestyles, are living in a condition in which our Ojas is low or irregular.
-Many of us are ungrounded, alienated from nature, lacking in composure, and easily disturbed or irritated.
-Yet Ojas requires upon a sattvic and disciplined lifestyle (yoga sadhana), with regular meals, exercise and meditation.
+Disturbed electrical energies from the environment deplete Ojas, just as they deplete immunity and increase stress.
+This means that most of us, particularly with high tech urban lifestyles and excessive media stmulation, are living in a condition in which our Ojas easily becomes low or irregular.
+Many of us are ungrounded, alienated from nature, lacking in composure, and easily disturbed or irritated by environmental factors.
+Yet Ojas requires upon a sattvic and disciplined lifestyle (yoga sadhana), with regular meals, exercise, pranayama, mantra and and meditation.
 We cannot simply imbibe from the outside, though it can be renewed through retreats in nature and rejuvenation practices.

-The current pandemic reflects low or disrupted Ojas at individual and collective levels, weak immunity and greater vulnerability.
-If we work at strengthening our Ojas, we can protect and strengthen our immune system for future challenges, such as this high tech era makes us more vulnerable to and increase with age.
+The current pandemic reflects low or disrupted Ojas at individual and collective levels, weak immunity and greater vulnerability to pathogens.
+If we work at strengthening our Ojas, we can protect our immune system for future challenges, such as this high tech era makes us more vulnerable to and increase with age.
 Strengthening Ojas remains a primary therapy for immunity, harmony and wellbeing overall.
 It should be considered as part of all Ayurvedic treatment.